 Friends of the Clearwater (FOC) was founded in 1987 by Steve Paulson, a native of Idaho and a former Forest Service smoke jumper.
 Paulson founded FOC as an informal group to monitor Forest Service activities in north-central Idaho.
 At that time, wildlands were being damaged by increased road-building and clear-cutting.
 The overall disregard for environmental standards on the National Forests in the Clearwater Basin was evident to the early founders of FOC.
 In 1996, we became a 501-(c)(3) non-profit organization, and today we continue to be at the forefront of preserving threatened roadless areas, existing wilderness, and native wildlife in the Clearwater bioregion.

-Friends of the Clearwater is the only organization working specifically to protect and educate the public about the wildlands of north-central Idaho.
+Friends of the Clearwater is the only organization working specifically to protect the wildlands of north-central Idaho, while educating citizens about public land issues in the Basin.
 We strive to protect the Nez Perce-Clearwater National Forests, portions of the Idaho Panhandle and Bitterroot National Forests, and scattered public lands administered by the Bureau of Land Management.
 Friends of the Clearwater works to protect native species such as wolves, grizzly bears, black bears, lynx, wolverines, fishers and pine martens.
 We advocate for the breaching of the lower four Snake Rivers Dams, and the recovery of wild salmon and steelhead runs in the Clearwater and its tributaries.
 We work to keep wilderness wild by watchdogging the federal agencies.

 FOC has emphasized organization, education and outreach in our efforts.
 We have gained many important victories over the years.
 The following are only highlights of the list: